 The city was founded in 1541 by a Spanish soldier named Pedro de Valdivia.
 He fought the Inca tribes with the help of the Bacunche tribes, which helped establish the first Spanish colony in the region.

-After the War of Liberation between (1810-1818), the city was destroyed.
-It was chosen as the capital of the country after the end of that war, and it witnessed development in the 19th century that turned it into an important economic centre in South America.
+The city was destroyed after the War of Liberation between (1810-1818).
+It was chosen as the country’s capital after the end of that war, and it witnessed development in the 19th century that turned it into an important economic centre in South America.

 Weather in Santiago

-Santiago is known for its lovely weather, similar to the Mediterranean region.
-The temperature in the summer reaches about 35 degrees Celsius and ranges between 8 to 20 degrees in the winter.
+Santiago is known for its lovely weather, similar to that of the Mediterranean region.
+The temperature in the summer reaches about 35 degrees Celsius and ranges between 8 and 20 degrees Celsius in the winter.

 The Best Time to Visit Santiago

 The best time to visit the city is from September to December or March to May when you can enjoy its great weather and perfect temperatures.
-Some visitors prefer summer to be able to go to the beach when the weather is warm.
+Some visitors prefer summer because they can go to the beach when the weather is warm.

 Must-Visit Attractions in Santiago

 Tourism in Santiago is full of experiences for visitors, which supports the enjoyment of tourism in the city.
-The city’s charm lies in the beautiful balance between its nice climate and the many attractions available to tourists.
+The city’s charm lies in the beautiful balance between its pleasant climate and tourist attractions.

-There are many tourist attractions in Santiago that you would like to visit.
+You may want to visit many tourist attractions in Santiago.
 In the coming section, we will learn more about the popular places to visit.

 La Moneda Palace

 La Moneda Palace is a famous attraction in the city.
-It is located in the centre of Santiago and was built in 1828.
-It has been Chile’s major seat of government since 1845 until today.
+It was built in 1828 in the centre of Santiago and has been Chile’s major seat of government since 1845.

-In 1973, the palace was bombed, putting Pinochet in power, but after that, it was restored.
-When you visit the palace, you will enjoy its design as a rare masterpiece and unparalleled in South America.
+In 1973, the palace was bombed, putting Pinochet in power, but it was restored after that.
+When you visit the palace, you will enjoy its design as a rare masterpiece unparalleled in South America.

 Cathedral of Santiago de Compostela